 - Dip the mug into the syrup.

-- Let sit for a few minutes to harden before filling the glass.
+- Press the mug into the sugar mix to coat the rim.
+Let sit for a few minutes to harden before filling the glass.

-For Margarita Glass:
+For a Margarita Glass

 - Add a good amount of sugar rim to a small plate evenly, making sure the plate is wider than the margarita glass (you can use plain white sugar or get fancy with a lime zest sugar rim).

 - Cut a slit into the middle of a lime or lemon wedge (not through the peel and not too deep).
 Slide it onto the margarita glass and run it all around the edge to make it wet.
-Alternatively, you could add some lime or lemon juice to a plate and dip the glass in it.
+Alternatively: you could add some lime or lemon juice to a plate and dip the glass in it.

 - Press the margarita glass into the sugar mix to coat the rim (or you can hold the glass at an angle and roll it in the sugar instead).
+Let sit a few minutes to harden before filling the glass.

-For Other Cocktail Glasses:
+For Other Cocktail Glasses

 - Add a good amount of sugar rim to a small plate evenly.
 Pour some simple syrup into a separate small, shallow dish.
 Dip the glass into the syrup.(Alternatively, you could cut a slit into the middle of a lemon or lime wedge and rub it around the rim of the glass.)

 - Press the glass into the sugar mix to coat the rim completely (or you can hold the glass at an angle and roll it in the sugar instead).
+Let sit a few minutes to harden before filling the glass.